schibsted/ai-academy/lessons/w3 - Neural net foundations.md

 ### Task 3

 Reproduce the titanic example from the video in a spreadsheet.
 We have prepared a spreadsheet for you, and instructions.
-You'll find both in the shared drive.
+You'll find both in the shared drive, in the folder for this session.

 Note: if you prefer to use Excel you can.
 We have not managed to make this work in Libre Office Calc.
 Google-sheets will work for everyone, regardless of operating system.